 subject to this Act.

+(3) If the rebated amount of a Water Corporation charge is paid by or on behalf of a registered person by the final payment day or, if that person has been allowed an extended period under section 40(3A), before the end of that period then, subject to this Act —

+(a) the person is not liable to pay any further amount for the prescribed charge; and

+(b) the Water Corporation has no further claim against the person for the prescribed charge.

 [Section 41 amended by No. 25 of 1993 s.
 14; No. 13 of 2007 s.
+11; No. 4 of 2013 s.
 11.]

 42. Charges for periods preceding, or for improvements made or services provided subsequent to, registration

-(1) If an administrative authority makes a prescribed charge in respect of any land for a year or part of a year preceding the date of issue of the notice requiring payment of that prescribed charge, a person, subject to subsection (2), may be allowed a rebate on that prescribed charge, if at the commencement of the rating year in which the charged period occurred that person was —
+(1) If an administrative authority other than the Water Corporation makes a prescribed charge in respect of any land for a year or part of a year preceding the date of issue of the notice requiring payment of that prescribed charge, a person, subject to subsection (2), may be allowed a rebate on that prescribed charge, if at the commencement of the rating year in which the charged period occurred that person was —

 (a) liable to pay that charge;